 Total revenues fluctuate quarter over quarter due mainly to the sale of on-premise licenses and the delivery of professional services which are generally recognized on delivery.
 As the Company pursues sales of the SaaS platform, revenues may become more stable quarter over quarter based on the subscription revenue model.
 Total expenses are driven primarily by the cost of labour which fluctuates quarter over quarter based on the hiring plan and the amount of qualifying labour capitalized to the intangible asset.
 Generally, there are no quarterly or seasonal trends associated with the Company's business.
-During the second quarter of 2016, the significant increase in expenses is due to a non-cash listing expense related to the merger with Kneat Solutions Limited, which was completed on June 27, 2016.

 kneat.com expects to record losses until such time as it secures additional customer contracts.
-See the Risk Factors section of this MD&A and note 1, Nature of operations and going concern, of the unaudited condensed interim consolidated financial statements for the three-month period ended March 31, 2018 for further details.
+Refer to the Risk Factors section of this MD&A and note 1, Nature of operations and going concern, of the unaudited condensed interim consolidated financial statements for the six-month period ended June 30, 2018 for further details.